NKSP Language

 qualifier exists with NKSP.
 Declaring such a variable is identical to

-and $velocity
+$i and $velocity local variables:

 - on init